Emergency Contraception: Morning After Pill

-Before taking the Morning After Pill, you should understand what it is, what it could mean to your health and how it works.
-Call for an appointment and one of our staff will be happy to discuss it with you, confirm if you're pregnant and advise you on your options.
+Before taking Emergency Contraception (EC), you should understand what it is, what it could mean to your health and how it works.
+Call for an appointment and one of our staff will be happy to discuss it with you, confirm if you've had a positive pregnancy test and educate you on your choices.

 What is it?

-The "morning after pill" is a large dose of oral contraceptive.
-Known as Plan B, the pill is actually 2 tablets, one taken within 72 hours of intercourse and the second 12 hours later.
+Emergency Contraception (EC) is commonly known as the "morning after pill".
+It is a large dose of oral contraceptive.
+Brands of EC are Plan B, After Pill, Take Action, My Way or Next Choice.
+The EC pill is actually 2 tablets, one taken within 72 hours of intercourse and the second 12 hours later.
 It is NOT the same as RU-486.

 How Does it Work

-Plan B is believed to act as an emergency contraceptive principally by preventing ovulation or fertilization.
+Pills like Plan B are believed to act as an emergency contraceptive principally by preventing ovulation or fertilization.
 In addition, it may inhibit implantation.
 It is not effective once the process of implantation has begun.

 Things to consider